-In fact, Donald Trump presented just such a scenario and opportunity.
-Consider the explosion in midterm turnout for pre-COVID E2018 (see table at left), in which

-Trump was "on the ballot" in a plethora of proxy elections.
+In fact, the Trump presidency presented just such a scenario and opportunity.
+Consider the explosion in midterm turnout for pre-COVID E2018 (see table at left), in which Trump was effectively "on the ballot" in a plethora of proxy elections.
 Remarkable, and yet the Democrats (who were defending two more competitive Senate incumbencies than was the GOP) lost a net of two seats to the GOP.
-In E2014, with congressional approval at a dismal 8% (the GOP held the House majority and enough senators to filibuster anything of significance proposed by Obama and the Democrats), the GOP returned 220 out of 222 House incumbents seeking re-election and picked up a net of nine seats in the Senate.
+In E2014, with congressional approval at a dismal 8% (with the GOP holding the House majority and enough senators to filibuster anything of significance proposed by Obama and the Democrats), the GOP returned 220 out of 222 House incumbents seeking re-election and picked up a net of nine seats in the Senate.